Samsung/tizen-docs/docs/application/native/guides/graphics/sdl.md

         break;
     ```

+- `SDL_APP_LOWBATTERY`

-- `SDL_APP_LOWBATTERY`This event is invoked when the application is low on battery.
+  This event is invoked when the device is low on battery.
 Use it to reduce power consumption, if possible.
 In Tizen, this event is called in the `_tizen_app_low_battery()` function.

   Get the low battery status from the given event info by calling the `app_event_get_low_battery_status()` function.
 The `app_event_low_battery_status_e` (in [mobile](../../api/mobile/latest/group__CAPI__APP__COMMON__MODULE.html#gacd053e5be8bdd4a4e3cc5bb20916af00) and [wearable](../../api/wearable/latest/group__CAPI__APP__COMMON__MODULE.html#gacd053e5be8bdd4a4e3cc5bb20916af00) applications) is the enumeration for the battery status: `APP_EVENT_LOW_BATTERY_POWER_OFF` means that the battery charge is under 1% and `APP_EVENT_LOW_BATTERY_CRITICAL_LOW` under 5%.